 Midwesterners cashing in scholarships for Indiana can reach their goals in the “Crossroads of America” more affordably.
 Home to 6.63 million people, Indiana is the 16th most populous state with the big cities of Indianapolis, Fort Wayne, Evansville, and South Bend scattered between rural farmland.
 Since Vincennes University was founded in 1801, higher education has been growing like Indiana’s cornfields.
-Hoosiers can now select from 30 public and 39 private institutions.
+Hoosiers can now select from 30 public , 39 private institutions, and plenty of Indiana online college programs.
 Whether you prefer a small Christian college like Huntington University, mid-sized liberal arts school like Butler University, or large research hub like Indiana University-Bloomington, you have plentiful options.
 In fact, the U.S. News ranked Purdue as the ninth most innovative university nationwide.
-Pursue your collegiate dreams with free tuition assistance from the following 15 best scholarships for Indiana.
+Pursue your collegiate dreams with free tuition assistance from the following 5 best scholarships for Indiana.

 Sponsored by COPS Monitoring, the Electronic Security Association (ESA) Youth Scholarship Program awards a first-place prize of $7,500 and second-place prize of $2,500.
 An additional 17 state-level scholarships of $1,000 are provided by participating chapters, including Indiana.
 Since 1996, funding has been provided based on academic achievement, service, and extracurricular participation.
 Applications, including a typed, 1,000-word essay, must arrive before March 24th.